Armen Avanessian

 Armen Avanessian speaks at "Images of Surveillance" at the Goethe Institut New York in 2016.

 Armen Avanessian (*1973 in Vienna) is an Austrian philosopher, literary theorist, and political theorist.
 He has taught at the Free University of Berlin, among other institutions, and held fellowships in the German departments of Columbia University and Yale University.
 His work on Speculative realism and Accelerationism in art and philosophy has found a wide audience beyond academia.

 Life

 Of Armenian descent, born 1973 in Vienna, Armen Avanessian studied philosophy and political science under Jacques Rancière in Paris.
-He completed his dissertation, 'Phenomenology of Ironic Spirit: Ethics, Poetics, and Politics in Modernity', under the supervision of conservative theorist Karl Heinz Bohrer at the University of Bielefeld.
+He completed his dissertation, 'Phenomenology of Ironic Spirit: Ethics, Poetics, and Politics in Modernity', under the supervision of conservative theorist Karl Heinz Bohrer at Bielefeld University in 2004.
 For several years, he worked as a free-lance journalist, journal editor (Le Philosophoire, Paris), and in the publishing industry in London.